FedeHorus/AuditFlow/README.md

 ## 🛠️ System Architecture

 1.  **Ingestion (AWS Lambda):** Triggered by **Amazon EventBridge**.
 It fetches call logs and recording URLs from your platform, storing them in **DynamoDB** with a `PENDING` status.
-2.  **Transcription (AWS Fargate + GPU):** A containerized worker using **Faster-Whisper**.
+2.  **Transcription (AWS Fargate + GPU):** A containerized worker.
 It downloads the audio, transcribes it locally using GPU acceleration for maximum speed, and updates the record to `TRANSCRIBED`.
-3.  **AI Analysis (AWS Lambda + Gemini API):** A specialized worker that sends transcripts to a LLM.
+3.  **AI Analysis (AWS Lambda + AI API):** A specialized worker that sends transcripts to a LLM.
 It applies a custom business rubric to categorize the call (e.g., *Appointment Set*, *Not Interested*, *Wrong Number*) and generates a detailed summary.
 4.  **Reporting (AWS Lambda):** Finalized data is exported to a **Google Sheets** dashboard for real-time stakeholder review.

 ---